-To assess the presented algorithm for coarse grain data intensive applications on heterogenous parallel hardware a synthetics approach has been used.
-An application has been written using the PVM [3] message passing library to experiment with the different dimensions of the problem.
-The application has been designed not to perform any real computation, but instead to replace the computation and communication phases by delays with equivalent durations2.
+To assess the presented algorithm for coarse grain data intensive applications on heterogeneous parallel hardware a synthetics approach has been used.
+An application has been written using the PVM [3] message-passing library to experiment with the different dimensions of the problem.
+The application has been designed not to perform any real computation, but instead it replaces the computation and communication phases by delays with equivalent duration2.

 The advantage is the possibility of configuring all the parameters during an experiment, both the granularity of the hardware and the software can be chosen.
-The hardware granularity can be set by choosing the ration between bandwidth of the network (MB/sec) and the execution speed of the processors (MB/sec).
+Choosing the ratio between bandwidth of the network (MB/sec) and the execution speed of the processors (MB/sec) can set the hardware granularity.
 The software granularity is ratio of the required communication (MB) and processing (MB) and can thus be chosen as well.
 This gives more control when running the experiments without losing the essential behavior of such an application.